RRH Benbecula

 Remote Radar Head Benbecula or RRH Benbecula, is an air defence radar station operated by the Royal Air Force.
-It is located at Cleitreabhal a'Deas, 17 km from Lochmaddy on the isle of North Uist in the Outer Hebrides of Scotland.
+Despite its name, it is not located on the nearby island of Benbecula; instead it is located on South Clettraval (Cleitreabhal a'Deas) on the isle of North Uist, 17 km from Lochmaddy in the Outer Hebrides of Scotland.

-The radar site was previously known as RAF Benbecula, the name having previously been associated with an RAF airfield on the island of Benbecula (now known as Benbecula Airport) and a nearby weapons testing range (now known as MoD Hebrides).

 History

 Radar station

 Although Benbecula Airport is now a civilian airfield, a military presence remained and the RAF Benbecula name continued when a radar station was established.
 A control and reporting centre, part of the UK Air Surveillance And Control System (ASACS), was constructed at the airfield which linked it to RAF Buchan in Aberdeenshire.

 The station was downgraded in the late 1990s to a remote radar head and the RAF pulled-out of the main airfield site at Benbecula.
 Initially under the command and control of RAF Buchan, responsibility was transferred to RAF Boulmer in Northumberland in September 2004.